+Goal, Objective and Activities.
 COURSE SUCCESS GOAL: To develop programs and activities to 1) improve overall course success rates, and 2) ensure the course success rates are equitable among all of the ethnic groups.
-Objectives Activities Responsible Party Evaluation Criteria Completion Date 2.1.
-Increase the course success rates for Black students.
-2.1a Offer professional development opportunities on best practices in serving the Black student population for faculty and staff CIETL Student Equity Committee Number of faculty and staff attending the trainings.
-On-going Offer first one by Spring 2014 2.1b Collect information from our Black students on why they are not successful completing their courses and develop ways to improve their success.
-Student Equity Committee Access/Success Equity Work Group Plan for improving the course success rates based on information from our Black students Spring 2014 2.1c Implement the plan for improving success for Black students Student Equity Committee Increase of 1% per year in success rate for Black students On-going 2.1d Research possibilities of mandating certain course-taking patterns to improve success of new students Student Equity Committee Report on options for mandating courses Spring 2014
+Objectives Activities Responsible Evaluation Completion Party Criteria Date 2.1.
+Increase the course 2.1a Offer professional CIETL Number of faculty On-going success rates for black development opportunities on and staff attending Offer first one students. best practices in serving the the trainings. by Spring black student population for Ĭ 2014 faculty and staff 2.1b Collect information from Student Equity Plan for improving Spring 2014 our black students on why they Committee the course success are not successful completing Access/Success rates based on their courses and develop ways Equity Task Force information from to improve their success. . , our black students 2.1c Implement the plan for Student Equity Increase of 1% per On-going improving success for black Committee year in success rate students for black students